Medicines to treat diabetes have come a long way since insulin was discovered in the 1920s.

 In some kids with diabetes, though, repeated insulin injections can cause a thickening or lumpiness of the fatty tissue beneath the skin, called lipodystrophy (or lipohypertrophy).
 This is more likely if injections are given in the same area again and again rather than in different injection sites as recommended.
 Usually, this is only a cosmetic problem; but in some cases, insulin injected in areas of skin with lipodystrophy may not be absorbed into the bloodstream properly.
 This can make the insulin dose take longer than usual to work.

 The acids and digestive juices in the stomach and intestines would break down and destroy insulin if it was swallowed, so it can't be taken as a pill.
 For now, the only way to get insulin into the body is by injection with a needle or with an insulin pump.

 Before giving an insulin injection, always check the bottle to make sure you're giving the right type of insulin and that it hasn't expired.
-You should also inspect the bottle for any changes to the insulin — for example, you should not use insulin that has particles or crystals floating in it.
+You also should inspect the bottle for any changes to the insulin — for example, you should not use insulin that has particles or crystals floating in it.

 Here are some guidelines on storing bottled insulin (check manufacturer's instructions for storage of insulin pens):

 Unopened bottles of insulin should be stored in the refrigerator.
 Discard insulin if it has been frozen or is past the expiration date on the bottle.

 Opened bottles of insulin can be stored in the refrigerator or kept at room temperature.

 Be careful not to let the vial become overheated by leaving it in direct sunlight or in a car on a sunny or hot day.
 For travel or outdoor activities, it's a good idea to store insulin as you would perishable food — but do not freeze it.